FLP logo

 How often is the data updated?

-The FJC receives data from the AO on a quarterly basis around two months after the end of the quarter.
+The FJC receives data from the AO quarterly around two months after the end of the quarter.
 FJC then post-processes the data and puts it online.

 Why are the judge fields deliberately blank in the FJC data?